erikbergenholtz/erikbergenholtz/README.md

 ### Hey, I'm Erik!

-I'm a security researcher currently working on my Ph.D. in computer science, with a focus on malware analysis.
-A list of my published work can be found on my [website](http://erikbergenholtz.se).
+I'm a penetration tester and all around nerd with a special interest for hacking IBM mainframes.
+I've also done some research while working towards my Ph.D. in computer science (a project that's currently on hold), where I've focused on malware analysis and malware obfuscation techniques.
+A list of my published work can be found on my [website](http://escalatedquickly.se).

-In the security field, I am of course very interested in malware analysis and reverse engineering.
-In particular, I'm interested in obfuscation techniques used by malware.
-I'm also very interested in web and systems security, cyrptography, as well as physical security.
+Apart from hacking mainframes and picking apart malware, I'm also very interested in web and system security, cryptography, and physical security.

-Outside of security, I have a deep interest for formal languages, systems programming, and programming in general.
+Outside of security, I have a deep interest for formal languages, system programming, and programming in general.
+Since I discovered the wonderful world of mainframes, I have of course extended these topics into that domain, and have taken the first stumbles into the world of COBOL, REXX and HLASM.

 ## Featured projects:
 Project | Description